Americans living in Germany

 As mentioned, many Americans are drawn to Germany for its strong economy, phenomenal health care system, and incredible education opportunities.

 Before making any major life change, it’s important to do your homework.
 So, along with researching visa options and contacting your local German consulate, you’ll need to review what to do before going to live in Germany.
-You’ll find helpful tips to get you going in Planning to Move Abroad?
-12 Things You Need To Do Before You Go.
+You’ll find helpful tips to get you going with the 12 things you need to do before you move.